-- Income or loss from discontinued operations as this represents events that are not expected to be present in future periods and its exclusion provides better insight to the operating performance of the company's continuing operations; - Change in contingent consideration fair value as this generally represents changes in expectations regarding future operating performance and therefore is not reflective of current period operating performance of the business; - Acquisition related expenses represent various transaction costs associated with acquisitions, as these costs are outside the control of those responsible for the underlying operations of the business; and - Income taxes include the current and deferred tax effects associated with the aforementioned pre-tax adjustments and other deferred tax benefits recognized upon reduction of intercompany installment notes created by internal sales of acquired intangible assets.
-Consistent with the removal of deferred tax benefits recognized on amortization of acquired intangibles, management does not believe that this favorable item is indicative of the company's core operating performance.
+- Income or loss from discontinued operations as this represents events that are not expected to be present in future periods and its exclusion provides better insight to the operating performance of the company's continuing operations; - Change in contingent consideration fair value as this generally represents changes in expectations regarding future operating performance and therefore is not reflective of current period operating performance of the business; - Acquisition-related expenses represent various transaction costs associated with acquisitions, as these costs are outside the control of those responsible for the underlying operations of the business; and - Income taxes include the current and deferred tax effects associated with the aforementioned pre-tax adjustments and other net deferred tax benefits recognized upon reductions to intercompany installment notes created by internal sales of acquired intangible assets offset by deferred tax expense associated with the impact of the 2017 legal entity reorganization.
+Management does not believe that these net favorable items are indicative of the company's core operating performance.